Hang In There And Keep Drawing! (It gets better!)

 So here are the big revelations I had, we’ll talk through them as we cover my steps for the work above, in case that helps someone too:

-Let’s get started reviewing my process for the piece above, along with these big duh life-changing deep thoughts I had.
+Let’s get started reviewing my process for the piece above, along with these big r/iam14andthisisdeep thoughts I had.

 Step 1: The Initial Sketch/Funny Idea

-(And thank you AI autocorrect, for suggesting that I put the 💡 emoji after that sentence.
+(And thank you AI autocorrect, for suggesting that I put the 💡 emoji after that header.
 Really glad we spent $100 billion destroying the environment for you to give me that.)

-I had been feeling very unmotivated to draw recently, after realizing that I was never going to become a famous artist, was never going to earn a millionaire living from my work, that I was never going to escape the 9-5 office job-
+I had been feeling very unmotivated to draw recently, after realizing that I was never going to become a famous artist, was never going to earn a millionaire living from my work, was never going to escape a 9-5 office job by drawing topless girls-

 -but I was sketching one morning while having coffee and looking at some bondage photographs (FOR RESEARCH) and decided to draw the above, to practice some one point perspective and a tiptoe pose, and it wasn’t anything… until I added that spider.